 By giving exam writers lots of practice doing mock exams that mimic the exam format and difficulty, students of this product are able to easily identify any areas where they need to focus more study effort.

 I worked in the construction industry for 9 years and have been published in several magazines, including Construction Canada Magazine.
 Now, I devote 100% of my time to helping aspiring engineers become licensed.
 In 2012, I volunteered with Engineers Canada to help it and PEO develop a new system for reporting engineering work experience.
-I am a P.Eng. in Alberta and you can connect with me by joining our Facebook group or contacting us.
+I am a P.Eng. in Alberta and you can connect with me through the contact page.

 Don't delay, time is running out!